-Microsoft Configuration Manager and GFI LanGuard compete in the network management and security domain.
-Microsoft Configuration Manager appears to have the upper hand due to its comprehensive feature set and integration capabilities, making it more suitable for larger enterprises.
+Microsoft Configuration Manager and GFI LanGuard compete in the IT management category, focusing on deployment, patch management, and reporting.
+Microsoft Configuration Manager seems to have the upper hand due to its extensive feature set that supports a broader range of IT environments.

 GFI LanGuard enables complete patch management of security and non-security patches to Microsoft operating systems, Mac OS X, major Linux distributions and third-party applications.
 It can also automate patching for all major web browsers too.